RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to debug applications as this feature is not supported in Enterprise Developer Connect.

-**Starting the server**
+**Starting the Server**

 If the enterprise server is not yet started, you should start it as follows:

-1. Click the Server Explorer tab in the bottom right pane of the IDE.
+1. Click the Server Explorer tab in the IDE.

     If the tab is not visible, click **Window** \> **Show View** \> **Other**.
 Select **Rocket Software COBOL \> Server Explorer** and then click **OK**.